Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Introduction

-consisting of the following elements: $x \in \mathbb{R}^n $ are continuous decision variables, $ y$ are integer decision variables, $ Q $ is a matrix defining the quadratic objective function, $d$ and $r$ are linear coefficient vectors, $ A_i $ defines quadratic constraints, $a_i$, $b_i$, and $c_i $ are linear coefficients, and $f$, $g$, and $h$ define additional linear constraints.
-We assume that the continuous variables $x$ do not form bilinear terms together with the integer variables $y$, resulting in a partially decoupled structure that facilitates using conic relaxations and exploiting the structure of the problem as discussed in the following sections.
-The latter assumption, while simplifying the analysis, is made without loss of generality for the more practically relevant case in which $y$ are binary variables: any interaction between continuous and binary variables, such as those appearing in mixed bilinear terms, can be reformulated using not only standard big-$M$ techniques but also more sophisticated methods (see, for instance, \shortciteA{bertsimas2021unified} and \shortciteA{wei2024convex}).
-Such reformulations preserve the structure of the problem while enabling us to focus on the underlying combinatorial decisions driven by $y$, and to isolate the continuous variables associated with $x$, leading to more efficient relaxations.
+and consisting of the following elements: $\x \in \mathbb{R}^n $ are continuous decision variables, $ \bsy\in \mathbb Z^m$ are integer decision variables, $ \bsQ $ is a matrix defining the quadratic objective function, $\bsd$ and $\bsr$ are linear coefficient vectors, $ \bsA_i $ defines quadratic constraints, $\bsa_i$, $\bsb_i$, and $c_i $ are linear coefficients, and $\bsf_i$, $\bsg_i$, and $h_i$ define additional linear constraints.
+We assume that the continuous variables $\x$ do not form bilinear terms with the integer variables $\bsy$, resulting in a partially decoupled structure that facilitates the use of conic relaxations and the exploitation of the problem structure.
+In particular, without mixed bilinear terms of the form $x_iy_j$, the quadratic constraints remain separable from the integrality decisions, allowing convex relaxations such as SOCP or SDP to be applied directly without requiring additional linearization or lifting procedures to handle binary-continuous products.
+The latter assumption is made without loss of generality for the relevant case in which $\bsy$ are binary variables: any interaction between continuous and binary variables, such as those appearing in mixed bilinear terms, can be reformulated using not only standard big-$M$ techniques but also more sophisticated methods \shortcite{bertsimas2021unified,wei2024convex}.
+These reformulations preserve the problem structure, while isolating the combinatorial decisions in $\bsy$ from the continuous variables $\x$, resulting in more efficient relaxations.

-In this paper, we propose an exact solution framework for solving large-scale sparse MIQCQPs by combining: \begin{itemize} \item Conic relaxations: particularly semidefinite relaxations, that preserve tightness while maintaining tractability. \item Chordal decomposition techniques: which exploit correlative and term sparsity in the quadratic forms to reformulate the problem over smaller overlapping semidefinite matrices.
+The main contribution of this paper is to integrate different methodologies into a unified solution framework for solving large-scale sparse MIQCQPs.
+More precisely, this is achieved by combining: \begin{itemize} \item Conic relaxations: particularly semidefinite relaxations, that preserve tightness while maintaining tractability. \item Decomposition techniques: which exploit correlative and term sparsity in the quadratic forms to reformulate the problem over smaller overlapping semidefinite matrices.

 \item High-quality feasible solution generation: using local solvers to guide the branch-and-bound process effectively and generate high-quality feasible solutions. \end{itemize}